Finance Committee Charter

-The primary purpose of the Finance Committee (the "Committee") is to review the Corporation's financial policies and practices, strategies and capital structure / capital allocation and take such action and make such reports and recommendations to the Board of Directors (the "Board") as it deems advisable.
+The primary purpose of the Finance Committee (the “Committee”) is to review the Corporation’s capital structure / capital allocation, financial policies, practices and strategies, and take such action and make such reports and recommendations to the Board of Directors (the “Board”) as it deems advisable.

 The Committee shall have at least three members.
 Committee members shall be appointed by the Board from among its members and may be removed by the Board at any time.
 Members of the Committee should be suitably knowledgeable in matters pertaining to corporate finance.
 The actual number of members shall be determined from time to time by resolution of the Board.
 Two members of the Committee shall constitute a quorum thereof.

 The Chair of the Committee shall be designated by the Board.
-The Committee shall fix its own rules of procedure and shall meet where and as provided by such rules or by resolution of the Committee.
+The Committee Chair, in conjunction with members of the Committee, shall determine the schedule of regular Committee meetings and topics to be covered.
 In addition to the regular meeting schedule established by the Committee, the Chair of the Committee may call a special meeting at any time.

 The Committee shall designate its Secretary.

 In the absence of the Chair during any Committee meeting, the Committee may designate a Chair pro tempore.

 The Committee shall act only on the affirmative vote of a majority of the members at a meeting or by unanimous written consent.

 The Committee may establish subcommittees consisting of one or more members to carry out such duties as the Committee may delegate.

 The following shall be the common recurring activities of the Committee in carrying out its purpose.
 These activities are set forth as a guide with the understanding that the Committee may diverge from this guide as appropriate given the circumstances.